bcarlborg/personal-site/src/blog/my-gnu-make-study-guide/content.md

 ### 🧑‍⚖️ Make Creates Its Internal Dependency Graph by Reading the _Rules_ in a Makefile

-- The `Makefile` encodes each dependency in the build system with a rule.
+- In a project using make as a build system, a `Makefile` stores a sequence rules.
+Each of these rules encodes one of the dependencies in your build process.
-- `Makefiles` are an example of declarative code; they specify all of the dependencies in your project and how to build each dependency rather than specifying how to execute the build step by step (like you would in an imperative language).
+- Makefiles are an example of declarative code; they specify all of the dependencies in your project and how to build each dependency rather than specifying how to execute the build step by step (like you would in an imperative language).
-- Each rule has a target (the output), zero or many prerequisites (the dependencies), and a recipe (the code for the build task).
-The basic syntax of a rule is as follows:
+- Each rule has a target, zero or many prerequisites, and a recipe.
+  - The target can target is file that the rule creates when it is run.
+  - The prerequisites are the files that the target depends on.
+  - The recipe is the set of instructions for creating the target.
+- The syntax for a rule is as follows:

 ```
 target: prerequisite1 prerequisite2 ...